 My formal training includes a B.S. in Psychology from Michigan State University and an M.A. in Clinical Psychology from Chapman University.
 I received my license in 1988 and have been practicing as a clinician, educator, and clinical supervisor since that time.

 I have focused my post-graduate and continuing education studies in the areas of jungian/depth psychotherapy, dreams, astrology, kabbalah, the western mystery traditions, shamanic healing, intuitive and energy medicine practices.
 I have studied with several professional groups and received both outer and inner world mentoring, apprenticeship and initiation with respected healers and teachers.

-In addition to my work as a therapist and teacher, I am also an artist, creating art to wear clothing and jewelry that integrates and expresses my deep connections with nature, myth, mysticism, shamanism, spirit, and archetype.
+In addition to my work as a therapist and teacher, I am also an artist, creating art to wear clothing and jewelry that integrates and expresses my connection and love for nature, myth, mysticism, shamanism, spirit, and archetype.
 My artistic work is often an expression of my own personal healing, transformative experiences, and dream life.

 Early in life I realized that I was experiencing subtle energies and was able to perceive things that other people did not seem to notice or be aware of.
 I took the path of many empaths who have difficulty acknowledging and mastering their gift and struggled for a long time feeling both misunderstood and isolated.
 My own healing path involved seeking out the knowledge, experiences, teachers and teachings that I needed in order to accept and master the gifts of empathy that I possesed.